Fire and rescue services

 Get immediate medical help if you develop any symptoms of Lassa fever, including fever, weakness in your body or unexplained pain.

-Yellow fever (Department of Health) is common in Sierra Leone.
+Yellow fever is common in Sierra Leone.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.
+You'll need to show proof of Yellow Fever vaccination when you enter Sierra Leone.

 Malaria (World Health Organization) and other insect-borne diseases are common.